Eating Disorders and College: What’s the Connection?

 Why do college students develop eating disorders?

 For those that are at risk for an eating disorder or have an eating disorder, college life can make it much more difficult.
 Learning to manage new food routines and intake can be difficult for anyone.
-However, for those with an eating disorder, the unscheduled and unhealthy eating can impact self-control and self-esteem.
-Additionally, many will find themselves falling victim to the pressure to engage in intensive diets, binging and purging, over-exercising, or using aids such as laxatives to rid themselves of calories.
+However, for those with an eating disorder, the unscheduled eating can impact self-control and self-esteem.
+Additionally, many will find themselves falling victim to the pressure to engage in intensive diets, bingeing and purging, or over-exercising.

 How dangerous are eating disorders?